-There are many plants that deer absolutely hate eating and therefore, you must choose these species to beautify your gardens instead of the delectable fare that these innocent creatures love to chomp.
+There are many plants that deer absolutely hate eating and therefore, you must choose these species to beautify your gardens instead of the delectable fare like sunflowers that these pesky deers love to chomp.

 Image Credit: hbu

-Let’s take a look at a few of the kind of plants that you must have in your garden if you want the deer menace to end.
+Let’s take a look at a few of the plants that you must have in your garden if you want the deer menace to end.

 Deer do not like anything that is prickly to enter their mouths, and that is why you must plant such species that have spines covering their leaves.
 Some plants in this category would include Globe Thistle and Bear’s Breeches.

-Some plants, when rubbed on the body, like cheek, tend to irritate the skin, and this is what will help in preventing deer from chomping them.
-Such plants include Tuberous Begonias, Ageratum, Purple Top Vervain and Lamb’s Ear.
+Some plants, when rubbed on the body, like the cheek, tend to irritate the skin, and this is what will help in preventing deer from chomping them.
+Such plants include Tuberous Begonias, Ageratum, Purple Top Vervain, and Lamb’s Ear.